What is etanercept?

-Severe cutaneous reactions to etanercept have rarely been reported, including urticaria, angioedema, anaphylaxis and Stevens Johnson syndrome / toxic epidermal necrolysis.
+Severe cutaneous reactions to etanercept have rarely been reported, including urticaria, angioedema, anaphylaxis and Stevens-Johnson syndrome / toxic epidermal necrolysis.
 Etanercept has been reported to cause drug-induced vitiligo.

 Patients treated with etanercept may be at slightly greater risk of lymphoma and possibly other malignancies compared to the untreated population.
 In most cases, the patients have also been taking other medicines that suppress the immune system such as azathioprine or mercaptopurine.

 Other conditions that have been reported in patients on etanercept include demyelinating diseases such as multiple sclerosis (MS), cardiac failure and bone marrow suppression.
 New onset of autoimmune diseases may occur; these may be associated with the underlying skin disease or its treatment.